asyrjasalo/RESTinstance/README.rst

     install_pre          (Re)install the latest test.pypi.org (pre-)release
-    install_prod         Install/upgrade to the latest final release in PyPI prospector           Runs static analysis using dodgy, mypy, pyroma and vulture publish_pre          Publish dists to test.pypi.org, use for pre: aX, bX, rcX publish_prod         Publish dists to live PyPI, use for final, e.g. 1.0.1 pur                  Update requirements-dev.txt's deps having fixed versions retest               Run only failed utests if any, otherwise all test                 Run utests, upgrades .venv/dev with requirements(-dev) testenv              Start testenv in docker if available, otherwise local testenv_rm           Stop and remove the running (docker) testenv if any uninstall            Uninstall the Python package, regardless of its origin
+    install_prod         Install/upgrade to the latest final release in PyPI prospector           Runs static analysis using dodgy, mypy, pyroma and vulture publish_pre          Publish dists to test.pypi.org - for pre, e.g. aX, bX, rcX publish_prod         Publish dists to live PyPI - for final only, e.g. 1.0.1 pur                  Update requirements-dev's deps that have versions defined retest               Run only failed unit tests if any, otherwise all test                 Run unit tests, upgrades .venv/dev with requirements(-dev) testenv              Start new testenv in docker if available, otherwise local testenv_rm           Stop and remove the running docker testenv if any uninstall            Uninstall the Python package, regardless of its origin